j-mint/J-Mint/README.md

 - ECommerce Web app.
 - Instagram clone.

+##😎 Random Java tricks I thought were cool
+1. if statements don't need curly braces surrounding them, although it is probably best practice to include them anyway.
+2. If you have a method named toString() in your class, when you print an object made from that class you don't need to write objName.toString() - only objName.

 <!--
 **J-Mint/J-Mint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.